 After receiving his Master’s Degree, Senator Reichlin-Melnick spent three years as a Senior Research Planner at Hudson Valley Pattern for Progress, a Newburgh-based non-profit focused on regional planning and local government issues throughout the Hudson Valley.
 He began his career as an elementary school teacher at an inner city public school in New Haven, CT where he became committed to ensuring that all students can get a great education, no matter where they live.

-Senator Reichlin-Melnick’s priorities are to ensure that New York state government works for middle class and working families and protects our quality of life by ensuring safe neighborhoods, affordable healthcare, clean air and water, good roads and mass transit, and well-funded education for our kids.
-In 2021, he will be focused on addressing the public health and economic challenges caused by the COVID pandemic.
+Senator Reichlin-Melnick’s priorities are to make life a little easier in the Hudson Valley, and ensure that New York state government works for middle class and working families.
+He believes government exists to protect our quality of life - ensuring safe neighborhoods, affordable healthcare, clean air and water, good roads and mass transit, and a well-funded education for our kids.

 Outside of work, Senator Reichlin-Melnick has been an active member of the Nyack Chapter of the NAACP for the past decade.
 He formerly served as Chair of the Nyack Democratic Committee and Vice-President of Rockland County Young Democrats.
 He is an avid hiker and environmentalist who enjoys taking pictures of the beautiful places in the 38th District and throughout the Hudson Valley.
 Born and raised in Rockland County, he has lived in the 38th District for nearly his whole life and currently resides in Nyack with his wife Shelley.